 Travel together safely

 Wearing a mask throughout your trip is mandatory for users aged 10 years hold and more.

 Effective immediately, face coverings are also mandatory in closed waiting areas along the Rapibus corridor and in our service points.

 As you know, a face covering does not provide total protection against the virus.
 It serves as an additional precautionary option in public places, and must be accompanied by other preventive measures, as follows:

 - coughing or sneezing into the crook of your arm.

 Anyone who is sick or has symptoms should stay at home.

 Our actions to make the transit system safe for everyone

-The driver's cab will be protected by a transparent shield.
+The driver's cab is protected by a transparent shield.